 So why do I crave sugar?
 Surely that’s not a good thing?
 Well, here’s a few reasons your body might be craving something sweet:

 What?
 Eating sugar causes sugar cravings?
 Yep, that’s basically how an addiction works.
 This is the most obvious one so we’ll keep it short and sweet.
 As mentioned earlier, the brain releases opioids and dopamine after eating sugar - ‘happy’ chemicals that keep you coming back for more.
 It’s a vicious cycle and as with any drug, it’s hard to break.
 And new research suggests artificial sweeteners might be even worse.
 Just another reason to put down the Splenda.

 It’s daunting and a little ‘tough-love’ but the best solution to cut sugar cravings is to go cold turkey and be ready to deal with withdrawal symptoms.
 But, the good news is that within two weeks of cutting out all added sugars and artificial sweeteners, the hold has already started to break and the appeal of sweet food has generally reduced significantly.
-There are lots of awesome online resources and books to help with quitting sugar, like the I Quit Sugar book and 8 week online program by Sarah Wilson.
+There are lots of awesome online resources and books to help with quitting sugar, like the I Quit Sugar book by Sarah Wilson.